azdyb/gnome-shell-extension-netmonitor/README.rst

 How it works?
 =============

-The extension lists available network devices using NMClient and then parses /proc/net/dev file for interfaces' statistics.
+The extension lists available network devices using NMClient and uses GTop to get devices' statistics.

-I should have used imports.gi.GTop instead of parsing /proc/net/dev/, but I don't believe it's supported in gnome-shell 3.0.

 Instalation